-The Operational Development Section consists of the Planning, Public Affairs, and Research Units.
-The Section functions as staff for Colonel Lamar A. Davis.
+The Operational Development Section consists of the Planning and Research Units.
+The Section functions as staff for Colonel Robert P. Hodges.

 The Planning Unit provides staff functions for the Superintendent and command staff.
 In particular, the Unit is responsible for developing, monitoring, and administering federal and state grants; preparing the Strategic and Operational Plans, and analyzing statistical data for the establishment of priorities and allocation of resources.